csvpath/csvpath/csvpath/matching/functions/count.md

 Counts the number of times each value of `zipcode` is seen.

-When counting the values it sees, `count()` function stores the value-integer pairs in a variable under a key identifying the count function.
+When counting the values it sees, the `count()` function stores the value-integer pairs in a variable under a key identifying the count function.
 The ID of the count function is a hash by default, making it difficult for a human to understand which count the key represents.
 To name the count use a qualifier on the count function.
 A qualifier is a name that follows the function name separated by a dot.
 E.g.:

 ```bash
     count.my_named_count(#0="red")